sam-morin/ArcorOCR-frontend/README.md

 - Speed:
    The frontend is running in a docker container with sufficient resources
 - Scalability:
-   Currently running in a Github Runner with no issues.
-Could add an additional containers if necessary.
+   Currently running in a single Github Runner producing 2 containers (shouldn't need more for frontend).
+Equal weight LB with nginx.
 Looking into Podman.
 - Security:
    Confirm production application is running over TLS and employing HSTS on the root domain.
 TLS 1.3 only.
 Various other Cloudflare protections.
 - Simplicity: